lhagan/universal-keyword-search/README.md

 # Universal Keyword Search

+**Note:** _as of Safari 6, [Safari Keyword Search](https://github.com/arnemart/SafariKeywordSearch) is back.
+I'm leaving this project up just in case it helps someone else, but I'm no longer using or maintaining it._

 If you liked [Safari Keyword Search](https://github.com/arnemart/SafariKeywordSearch) but are disappointed that it doesn't work in Safari 5.2, here's a solution.
 That is, if you don't mind some light hacking.

 Keyword search is a simple but powerful feature that, for example, lets you search Amazon for iPad cases by typing `a ipad cases` in the address bar.
 The following search engines are included, and you can easily add and edit as much as you want: